Day's Theorem is sharp for $n$ even: Introduction

 While the above general argument is useful in very complex situations, in the special case at hand the construction of Day terms from J{\'o}nsson terms can be obtained in a relatively simple way.
 We shall recall Day's argument in the proof of Corollary \ref{dayopt}(i) below and variations on it appear in Theorem \ref{dir}(ii) and Lemma \ref{dayoptlem}.
 The latter merges the original Day's argument with some ideas from \cite{LTT}.

 It is customary to say that a variety is \emph{$n$-distributive} if it has J{\'o}nsson terms $t_0, \dots, t_n$; the definition of an \emph{$m$-modular} variety is similar.
+See Section \ref{prel} for details.
 The following theorem already appeared in \cite{D}, in the same paper where the Maltsev characterization of congruence modularity has been presented.

 \begin{theorem} \labbel{day} (A.\ Day \cite[Theorem on p.\ 172]{D}) If $n>0$, then every $n$-distributive variety is $2n{-}1$-modular. \end{theorem}